Soft-Biophysics-Group/frusa_lattice_mc/README.md

 * `fields_chain` - concentration fields on a 1D lattice
 * `fields_square` - concentration fields on a 2d square lattice
 * `fields_hexagonal` - concentration fields on a 2d hexagonal lattice
+* `lattice_particles` - discrete particles on a lattice of your choice

 ### Creating a custom `model` class